stardist/augmend/Readme.md

 ```
-Should result in (orginal and 4 augmented volumes, from left to right)
+Should result in the following output.
+From left to right: orginal and 4 augmented volumes.
+Top and bottom, image (`img`) and labels (`lbl`).

 ![alt text](imgs/examples.png)